ItsAditya-xyz/DeSo.py/README.md

-# DesoPy - A python module to intereact with DeSo Blockchain
+# DesoPy - A python module to intereact with DeSo Blockchain using node.deso.org API (by de-fault)

 Developed by [ItsAditya](https://diamondapp.com/u/itsaditya)